whiteblock/genesis-examples/substrate/README.md

 Clone this repository recursively to clone the source code for [substrate-developer-hub/substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template).
-Build `node-template` using the Docker workflow.
+Build `node-template` using Substrate's Docker workflow.
 This is important to ensure the `glibc` version is  compatible with the substrate node Docker container that you will build.

     cd substrate-node-template
     ./scripts/docker_run.sh